Golder-Development/pdpy/readme.md

 Each of these Member functions can take optional arguments for a `from_date` and a `to_date`, which can be used to filter the rows returned based on a period of activity related to each row.
 The `on_date` argument is a convenience that sets the `from_date` and `to_date` to the same given date.
 The `on_date` has priority: if the `on_date` is set, the `from_date` and `to_date` are ignored.
 The values for these arguments can be either a _datetime.date_ or a string specifying a date in ISO 8601 format ('YYYY-MM-DD').

 The filtering performed using these arguments is inclusive: a row is returned if any part of the activity in question falls within the period specified with the from and to dates.
-If the activity in question has not yet ended, the end date will have a value of NumPy.NaN.
+If the activity in question has not yet ended, the end date will have a value of NumPy.nan.

 ---